 The purpose of a balance transfer is to transfer your balance from a credit card with a high APR to a credit card with a lower APR.
-There are a lot of credit cards which have 0% APR balance transfer offers for as many as 20 months.
-For savvy consumers, taking advantage of these offers may be a great way to borrow money, all interest free. (for a wedding, house, car etc.) Here in this post I will teach you a few strategies of how you can possibly get cash from a 0% APR balance transfer.
+There are a lot of credit cards that have 0% APR balance transfer offers for as many as 20 months.
+For savvy consumers, taking advantage of these offers may be a great way to borrow money, all interest-free. (for a wedding, house, car, etc.) Here in this post, I will teach you a few strategies of how you can possibly get cash from a 0% APR balance transfer.

 Balance Transfer Checks

 Chase, Barclay, Citi, and other banks very often send balance transfer checks to their cardholders.
 These checks can be written out to your name and deposited into your bank account.
 If you have these checks then that would be the easiest and straightest way on how to turn a balance transfer into cash.